Otoshidama for the New Year

-Otoshidama is a Japanese traditional custom where the adults must give some money to a child in their family.
-Originating from a shrine ritual which kagami-mochi (round rice cakes) are offered to the god of New Year (Toushi-kamisama).
-After the ritual was over, the cakes were given to the people worshipping the shrine.
-Over the centuries, otoshidama became the name for gifts offered during New Year period, though they were originally called onenshi or onenga (New Year’s greeting).
+Otoshidama is a Japanese traditional custom where adults give money to the children in their family.
+It originated from a shrine ritual in which kagami-mochi (round rice cakes) are offered to the god of the New Year (Toushi-kamisama).
+After the ritual was over, the cakes were given to the people worshipping at the shrine.
+Over the centuries, otoshidama became the name for gifts offered during theNew Year period, though they were originally called onenshi or onenga (New Year’s greeting).

 Otoshidama is usually given by grand-parents, parents, as well as uncle and aunts.
-The amount depends on the children’s age and it’s put in a small pouch before being given to the child.
-The amount varies from 500 up to 10,000 yen depending of the child's age.
-The older the child, the more money they receive.
-Many children will buy the toys they wanted with their otoshidama, but some parents will take the half of the total to keep in the children savings.
-There are many kinds of pouches to put otoshidama in, from the simple ones to those with popular characters or cute patterns.
+The amount given depends on the child’s age and it’s put in a small envelope before being given to the child.
+The amount varies from 500 up to 10,000 yen with older children receiving more.
+Many children will buy the toys they wanted with their otoshidama, but some parents will take half of the total to keep in the children savings.
+There are many kinds of envelopes to put otoshidama in, from simple ones to those with popular characters or cute patterns.

-There is a wide age range in which one will receive otoshidama and it depends on the household, but usually, people will receive it from either babyhood or toddlerhood to around 20 years old, which is legal adult age in Japan.
+There is a wide age range in which one will receive otoshidama and it depends on the household, but usually, people will receive it from either babyhood or toddlerhood to around 20 years old, which is the legal adult age in Japan.
 In large families, the otoshidama expenses are large for the adults, but for children it is an annual time to look forward to.
 Every year Japanese children dream about what they will buy with this year's otoshidama.